 Shirley Temple biography

 Following her 1948 appearance opposite John Wayne in Fort Apache, Temple found it increasingly difficult to land major roles.
-During the 1950s and early 1960s, she made scattered appearances on the small screen, but her career as a popular film star had ended at an earlier age than most entertainers' had begun.
+During the 1950s and early '60s, she made scattered appearances on the small screen, but her career as a popular film star had ended at an earlier age than most entertainers' had begun.

-In 1988 Temple Black became the only person thus far to achieve the rank of honorary Foreign Service officer of the United States.
-From 1989 to 1992 she served yet another public service role, as ambassador to Czechoslovakia.
+In 1988, Temple became the only person to date to achieve the rank of honorary U.S. Foreign Service officer.
+From 1989 to '92, she entered into yet another public service role, this time as ambassador to Czechoslovakia.

 In December 1998, Temple's lifetime accomplishments were celebrated at the Kennedy Center Honors, held at the Kennedy Center for the Performing Arts in Washington, D.C.
 In 2005, she received a Lifetime Achievement Award from the Screen Actors Guild.

 Temple married actor John Agar Jr. in 1945, when she was only 17 years old.
 The marriage yielded one child, a daughter named Linda Susan, before ending in divorce in 1949.

 Temple remarried the following year, to California businessman Charles Alden Black; she added her husband's last name to hers, becoming Shirley Temple Black.
 The couple had two children: a son, Charles, and a daughter, Lori.
 Shirley and the elder Charles would remain married until his death from complications of a bone-marrow disease in 2005.

 Death and Legacy

 Shirley Temple died of natural causes on February 10, 2014, at her home near San Francisco, California.
 She was 85 years old.

 Following her death, Temple's family and caregivers issued a statement that read: "We salute her for a life of remarkable achievements as an actor, as a diplomat, and most importantly as our beloved mother, grandmother, great-grandmother, and adored wife of 55 years."